Menu

 Having the vaccine means you are much less likely to become seriously ill or die from COVID-19.

 It is your choice to have the vaccine.
-Everyone will have access to the vaccine, and it is free.
+Everyone has access to the vaccine, and it is free.

 Survivors of stroke are more vulnerable to the serious consequences of COVID-19 infection, which is also associated with an increased risk of having a stroke.
 Vaccinating against it is very important.
 Talk to your doctor about the vaccine.